-Important Tip: This type of solidification occurs when your tank has not been agitated in a month.
+Important Tip: This type of solidification occurs when your tank has not been agitated in a month or more.
 This is why continuously agitating your system is so critical.

 Prevention is the best sealcoating maintenance.
 If your sealer is going to sit for a couple of weeks at a time because you are going on a vacation, you are going to have a difficult time agitating the sealer in the tank when you get back.
 Unless you have someone to come in and agitate it every 2 or 3 days while you are away, your real solution is to transfer it.

 Start by removing the spray tip off of your spray gun.
 Then spray the sealer through the spray gun into 55 gallon drums.
 Seal the drums airtight.
 This way you protect and prevent your suction port from getting clogged in the first place.